Bvsilx/CV/README.md

 # CV

-CV is a HTML Library That Showes My Personal Site Coded with HTML Language
+CV is a HTML Library That Shows My Personal Site Coded with HTML Language

 ## Contributing